Overbite vs Underbite: What’s the Difference and How to Fix Them?

 An untreated underbite can cause:

-- Underbite – lower jaw or teeth sit in front of the upper.
+• Underbite – the lower front teeth sit in front of the upper front teeth.

 Can Overbites and Underbites Be Fixed?